sunilkumar2170/AMRIT/README.md

-# AMRIT - Accessible Medical Records via Integrated Technology
+# AMRIT - Accessible Medical Records via Integrated Technologies

-**AMRIT** (Accessible Medical Records via Integrated Technology) is an open-source digital health platform developed by **Piramal Swasthya Management and Research Institute (PSMRI)** to advance accessible primary healthcare in India.
+**AMRIT** (Accessible Medical Records via Integrated Technologies) is an open-source digital health platform developed by **Piramal Swasthya Management and Research Institute (PSMRI)** to advance accessible primary healthcare in India.
 This repository is the central hub for community-driven enhancements, issue tracking, and collaboration, inviting developers and healthcare enthusiasts alike to contribute to AMRIT's growth.
 Together, we’re building a scalable, interoperable healthcare solution aimed at transforming primary care for millions.

 ## 🚀 Getting Started